 Magic Fields

-The %attached_terms% feature in AGB offers a dynamic way to filter and display content in a grid based on the terms attached to the current page.
-It operates within the context of WordPress taxonomies, enabling highly flexible and context-sensitive content presentation.
+The %attached_terms% feature in AGB enables dynamic filtering and display of content in a grid based on terms associated with the current page.
+This feature leverages WordPress taxonomies, allowing for flexible and context-sensitive content presentation.

-1. Dynamic Term Matching: This feature allows the grid to display only posts with terms matching those attached to the current page, creating a dynamic link between the page and the grid content.
+1. Dynamic Term Matching: This feature filters the grid to display posts that have terms matching those associated with the current page.
+This creates a link between the page and the grid content.

-2. Taxonomy Filter Configuration: Specify a taxonomy in the ‘Taxonomy Filter’ field of the grid settings.
-The feature uses this taxonomy to match terms between the grid and the current page.
+2. Taxonomy Filter Configuration: You can specify a taxonomy in the 'Taxonomy Filter' field of the grid settings.
+The magic field uses this taxonomy to match terms.

-3. Independent Post Types: The grid can display different post types, not necessarily the same as the current page’s post type.
-The key factor is the shared taxonomy.
+3. Independent Post Types: The grid can display different post types that don’t necessarily match the current page's post type, as long as they share the same taxonomy.

-4. Shared Taxonomy Requirement: Both the grid and the page need to share the same taxonomy for the feature to work effectively.
+4. Shared Taxonomy Requirement: Both the grid and the page must share the same taxonomy for this feature to function effectively.

-6. Versatile Applications: Ideal for portfolio sites, e-commerce product displays, blog archives, and more, this feature enhances user experience and site organization.
+6. Versatile Applications: This feature is suitable for portfolio sites, e-commerce product displays, blog archives, and more, enhancing user experience and site organisation.